 EN Steel Tolerances Explained

-European (EN) standards typically define tighter and more uniform tolerances, particularly for:
+European (EN) standards, commonly applied to structural steel products, typically define tighter and more uniform tolerances, particularly for:

 EN tolerances are commonly preferred in projects requiring high dimensional precision and consistent fabrication outcomes.